evolvingstuff/vdw2/content/posts/12-vitamin-d-genes-most-are-not-noticed-by-blood-test.md

 ---

-#### Note: It appears that GC (binding), CYP3A4, CYP24A1, and CYP27A1 genes %%%are not involved in topical, sublingual vitamin D that does not use the liver or kidneys (see chart below)
+#### Note: It appears that GC (binding), CYP3A4, CYP24A1, and CYP27A1 genes are not involved in topical, sublingual vitamin D that does not use the liver or kidneys (see chart below)

 ---